 By Scott Moffatt, PPG

-This article is the first in a series of five intended to help architects and other building professionals more effectively color-match architectural metal coatings so that:
+This article is the second in a series of five intended to help architects and other building professionals more effectively match colors on architectural metal coatings so that:

 1. Building components arrive on the job site coated in the colors specified; and